Props & Gear Guidelines

 Shields

+Shield Size Limits.
 Shield sizes are limited both in total coverage areas and longest maximum dimension as shown above.
 In the examples provided for rectangular shields, the maximum dimension would be from corner to corner of the rectangle (the hypotenuse).
-Curved shields are measured along the surface area, in other words along a curve.
+Curved shields are measured along the outside surface area, in other words along the outside curve, up to 180 degrees in the case of Armored fists.
+We do not count the backside of flat shields against the limit, so we also do not use the back half or inside half of an armored fist against the total coverage area.